 This post contains affiliate links.
 So if you make a purchase using my link, I’ll receive a small commission at no additional cost to you.

-Florals are perfect for spring, but they’re also perfect for achieving a granny chic look!
+Florals, or chintz, are perfect for spring, but they’re also perfect for achieving a granny chic look!
 Try floral print on curtains, bedspreads, wallpaper, even chairs!

 Rattan and Wicker

 Its not just for outdoor furniture (though that’s great too).
 Use rattan and wicker inside on side tables and coffee table trays!

 Real wood furniture

 Furniture pieces aren’t made the way they used to be, and putting together a dresser that came in a cardboard box probably won’t survive your next move.